salignatmoandal/salignatmoandal/README.md

 # 💫 What's up :
-Full-stack Engineer | LLM Design Engineer
+Wannabe Full-stack Engineer | LLM Design Engineer

 I am an AI enthusiast specializing in designing and developing cutting-edge Retrieval-Augmented Generation (RAG) platforms powered by Large Language Models (LLMs).
 With a keen interest in SaaS solutions, I aim to create scalable and efficient applications that enhance information retrieval and text generation, leveraging my skills in both front-end and back-end development.